- Teaching and Learning

 How do I get admitted into the General Science Double Minor program?

-You will need to contact the two departmental advisors for which you would like to have minors in and get approved into their program before you can be added to the General Science Double Minor degree program.
+You will need to contact the two departmental advisors for which you would like to have minors in and ideally be approved into at least one minor in Science before you can be added to the General Science Double Minor degree program.
 The requirements for each minor program can be found in the SFU calendar.
 Each department has their own requirements for entry into their minor programs.
 You may need to contact the departmental advisors directly to find out what the competitive admission CGPA is for their program.

 Here are the steps: